Vision, mission and values

 The driving force has been the shift in funding streams; federal funding of social and health services for Tribes is now passed through state agencies rather than coming directly from the federal government.
 Instead of the federal government directly providing services and administering programs, the Tribes now administer and operate their own health and human-service programs using federal funds that are funneled through state government.

 One important factor in the acceleration of the shift was the advent of the Oregon Health Plan in 1994.
-To ensure that Tribes could access OHP benefits and coverage, DHS began regular meetings with Tribal representatives, which proved to be valuable both to the department and the Indian communities.
+To ensure that Tribes could access OHP benefits and coverage, Oregon Department of Human Services (ODHS) began regular meetings with Tribal representatives, which proved to be valuable both to the department and the Indian communities.

 Executive order on state-Tribal relations becomes law

 Under that law, the ongoing meetings about health care were expanded to become what are now the Public Health Division meetings.
-In addition to representatives of the department's health programs, the meetings also bring together people from DHS child welfare, self-sufficiency, senior and disability programs.
+In addition to representatives of the department's health programs, the meetings also bring together people from ODHS programs.
 Though health care is a primary topic, other issues such as transportation, child welfare and housing are regularly raised at the quarterly meetings.

-In December, 1997, DHS established a Tribal relations liaison position within the Directors Office.
+In December 1997, ODHS established a Tribal relations liaison position within the Director's Office.
 Duties include coordinating the Public Health Division meetings and working with Tribes to solve specific problems that arise.
-The liaison also trains DHS staff and partners on the relationship between the department and Tribes.
-The Department has also appointed special Tribal liaisons that represent all main areas of DHS programs: child welfare, health, self-sufficiency, vocational rehabilitation, senior services and disability services.
+The liaison also trains Department staff and partners on the relationship between the department and Tribes.
+The Department has also appointed special Tribal liaisons that represent all main areas of ODHS programs.

 Areas of work with Tribes

 Indian Tribes provide health-care services to their Tribal members through clinics that the Tribes operate in their communities.
 These facilities receive funds from Tribal, federal and state sources.
-The DHS Office of Medical Assistance Programs (OMAP) works closely with the Tribal clinics to ensure that Oregon Health Plan coverage is extended to those who qualify.
+ODHS works closely with Tribal clinics to ensure that Oregon Health Plan coverage is extended to those who qualify.

 Child protective services